-A DOS and OS/2 attribute that hides a directory or file from the DOS or OS/2 DIR command and prevents the directory or file from being deleted or copied.
+A DOS attribute that hides a directory or file from the DOS DIR command and prevents the directory or file from being deleted or copied.

 High Capacity Storage System

 (HCSS) A data storage system that extends the storage capacity of a NetWare server by integrating an optical disc library, or jukebox, into the NetWare file system.